The $(p,q)$ property in families of $d$-intervals and $d$-trees: Introduction

-A hypergraph $H$ satisfies the {\em $(p,q)$ property} if among every $p$ edges in $H$ some $q$ have a nonempty intersection.
-In this terminology Gallai's theorem asserts that if an interval hypergraph $H$ satisfies the $(p,2)$ property then $\tau(H)=p-1$.
-Tardos' and Kaiser's result is that any $d$-interval hypergraph $H$ that satisfies the $(p,2)$ property has $\tau(H)\le (p-1)(d^2-d+1).$
+A hypergraph $H$ is said to satisfy the {\em $(p,q)$ property} if among every $p$ edges in $H$ some $q$ have a non-empty intersection.
+In this terminology Gallai's theorem asserts that if an interval hypergraph $H$ satisfies the $(p,2)$ property for some fixed integer constant $p$, then $\tau(H)=p-1$.
+This result generalizes to all pairs of integer constants $p\ge q>1$: by a theorem of Hadwiger and Debrunner from 1957 \cite{HD}, if an interval hypergraph $H$ satisfies the $(p,q)$ property, then $\tau(H) \le p-q+1$.

-Kaiser and Rabinovich \cite{KR} proved that if a hypergraph $H$ of separated $d$-intervals satisfies the $(p,p)$ property for $p=\lceil \log(d + 2) \rceil$, then $\tau(H) \le d$, where the logarithm is in base $2$.
-Bj\"orner, Matou\v{s}ek and Ziegler \cite{BMZ} then raised the question whether the $\lceil \log(d + 2) \rceil$ factor in this result can be replaced by some constant $p$ independent of $d$.
-Matou\v{s}ek's example shows that such a constant $p$ must be greater than $2$.
-For a survey on the $(p,q)$ property in hypergraphs of $d$-intervals see \cite{Eckhoff}.
+Tardos' and Kaiser's results are that in any hypergraph of $d$-intervals $H$ satisfying the $(p,2)$ property for some fixed integer constant $p$, $\tau(H)\le (p-1)(d^2-d+1).$ Kaiser and Rabinovich \cite{KR} proved that if a hypergraph $H$ of separated $d$-intervals satisfies the $(p,p)$ property for $p=\lceil \log_2(d + 2) \rceil$, then $\tau(H) \le d$.
+Their proof does not apply in the non-separated case.
+Bj\"orner, Matou\v{s}ek and Ziegler \cite{BMZ} then raised the question whether the $\lceil \log_2(d + 2) \rceil$ factor can be replaced by some constant bound on $p$ independent of $d$.
+Matou\v{s}ek's example shows that such a constant must be greater than $2$.
+For a survey on the $(p,q)$ property in families of convex sets and $d$-intervals see \cite{Eckhoff}.

+Viewed as a discrete object, a family of $d$-intervals is a collection of subgraphs of a path $G$, each consisting of at most $d$ connected components.
+Alon \cite{alon1} extended this setting to collections of subgraphs of a tree $G$.
+Let $G$ be a connected graph and let $H=H(G)$ be a collection of subgraphs of $G$, each consisting of at most $d$ connected components.
+If $G$ is a tree, we call $H(G)$ a {\em hypergraph of $d$-trees}.
+As before, $H(G)$ satisfies the {\em $(p,q)$ property} if in every $p$ edges of it there exists some $q$ edges sharing a common vertex.
+Alon proved that if a hypergraph of $d$-trees $H$ satisfies the $(p,2)$ property for some fixed integer $p>1$, then $\tau(H)\le 2(p-1)d^2$.
+In the case $G$ is an arbitrary graph of bounded tree-width $k$ (see definition in Section \ref{sec:dtw}) satisfying the $(p,2)$ property, he showed $\tau(H(G))\le 2(k+1)(p-1)d^2$.

-Here we extend the above results to families of $d$-intervals satisfying the $(p,q)$ property, for any two given integers $p\ge q >1$.
-We prove the following.
+In this paper we extend the above mentioned results, by proving upper bounds on the piercing numbers in families of $d$-intervals or $d$-trees satisfying the $(p,q)$ property, for any two fixed integer constants $p\ge q >1$.
+In all our results we are interested in the asymptotic order of the piercing numbers as $d$ goes to infinity, and make no attempt to optimize the involved constants depending on fixed $p,q$.

+For families of separated $d$-intervals we prove the following.